-Rabbits deserve their reputation as great pets – they are friendly, inquisitive, content to play with their owners and can happily be held and stroked.
-With the correct diet, care and handling you and your rabbit will have a long and happy time together.
-In the sections below we will introduce some of the most important things you need to know in order to enjoy the experience of being a rabbit owner to the full.
+Rabbits deserve their reputation as great animals – they are friendly, inquisitive, content to play with their owners and can happily be held and stroked.
+With the correct diet, care and handling you and your rabbits will have a long and happy time together.
+In the sections below we will introduce some of the most important things you need to know in order to enjoy the experience of being a rabbits owner to the full.

 Whether your rabbits live indoors or outside, a hutch with a run permanently attached is the perfect home.
 The hutch itself is really only the rabbits bedroom.
 They should have access to a run at all times so they can choose to be inside or outside as they wish.

 The hutch should be high enough for your rabbits to stand on their back legs, stretch out fully, and with enough floor area to allow a minimum of three to four hops in any direction.
 You’ll need to get a bigger hutch the more rabbits you have.
 There should be separate eating and toilet areas.
 If you have more than one rabbit, there should also be somewhere for them to be alone from each other – after all we all need our own space sometimes!

 Line the floor with newspaper and cover the lining with bedding material such as straw or dust-free wood chippings.
 This helps to absorb urine and keep the hutch comfortable.

 Rabbits are clean animals by nature, so make a separate litter area, deep-sided and lined with newspaper and hay, which you should change regularly.

 The hutch should always be dry, well-ventilated and kept cool.
 Heat can be fatal to rabbits.
 Indoors, avoid sites next to radiators.
 Outside, avoid south-facing walls and direct sunlight.
 In the colder winter months, add extra bedding to an outdoor hutch and move it into a garage.

 Rabbits express their happiness through what is called a 'binky'.